Emilio Carrión

 The Asymmetry That Defines Us

-A study by Harness with 900 engineers completes the picture: 63% of organizations say they ship code to production faster since adopting AI.
-But 45% of deploys linked to AI-generated code cause problems.
+The data confirms the asymmetry.
+A report by Sonar with over 1,100 developers found that 42% of all committed code already has significant AI assistance, but 96% don't fully trust that code to be functionally correct.
+And only 48% always verify it before committing.
+A study by Harness with 900 engineers completes the picture: 63% of organizations ship code to production faster with AI, but 45% of deploys tied to AI-generated code cause issues.
 They call it the "AI Velocity Paradox": we go faster, but we break more things.

 Generate vs Verify Map

-The diagonal marks equilibrium.
-To its right, generation outpaces verification.
 That distance is the asymmetry the article discusses, and where future incidents live.

 The Engineer as Evaluator

 I think the same applies to engineers.
 The work doesn't shrink.
 It moves.
 From generating to verifying.
 From writing code to defining the criteria that determine whether code deserves to exist.
-From implementing to designing the quality contracts that others (humans or machines) must fulfill.

-I won't pretend there isn't a part of me that resists.
+I won't pretend there isn't a part of me that resists this.
 I got into this profession because I loved writing code.
 But what I'm discovering is that verifying with judgment is intellectually more demanding work, not less.
 It requires more experience, more context, more judgment.
 It's not a step back.
 It's a step up.

 That said, there's a tension I don't want to ignore.
-The context that makes a good verifier comes from having built things.
+The context that makes someone a good verifier comes from having built things.
 The senior who caught the problem in that PR caught it because they lived through the incident two years ago.
 If we stop generating entirely, where does the judgment of future verifiers come from?
-How do you build architectural memory if you've never operated a system that breaks at 3 AM?
+I don't have the full answer.
+But I think it has to do with generation and verification not being fixed roles, but modes of work that every engineer needs to practice.

-What I am sure of is this:
+What I am clear on is this:

 Generation is commodity.
 Verification is craft.

-The invisible heuristics of seniors, the quality criteria nobody has written down, the architectural memory that lives only in the heads of those who have been operating the system for years — all of that is verification infrastructure.
+The invisible heuristics of seniors, the quality criteria nobody has written down, the architectural memory that lives only in the heads of those who've been operating the system for years — all of that is verification infrastructure.
 And it's the most valuable infrastructure your team has.
+If your quality criteria live only in the heads of three seniors, you don't have a verification system.
+You have three single points of failure.

 This content was first sent to my newsletter